mst40/PWA-ToDo-App/README.md

 This project is a Progressive Web App (PWA) for managing todos.
 It leverages modern web technologies and libraries.

-## Scripts

-`dev`: Run the development server using Vite.
-`build`: Build the project using TypeScript and Vite.
-`lint`: Lint the code using ESLint.
-`preview`: Preview the production build using Vite.

 ## Dependencies

 - @emotion/react